Tutorial

 end

-And in the LiveView I first need to make sure that I subscribe to the pubsub channel.
+And in the LiveView I first need to make sure that I subscribe to the PubSub channel.
 And I also need to add the handle_info function that actually listens to when the worker is done and returns a result.

-# lib/tutorial_web/live/task_starter_live.ex
+# lib/my_app_web/live/task_starter_live.ex

-defmodule TutorialWeb.TaskStarterLive do
+defmodule MyAppWeb.TaskStarterLive do

-def mount(_session, socket) do
+def mount(_params, _session, socket) do

 if connected?(socket) do